“If we are facing in the right direction, all we have to do is keep on walking.” – Zen proverb

-If someone starts using substances at the age of 15 and then stops when they are 23, they have the physical age of a 23 year old while having the emotional skills of a 15 year old.
+If someone starts using substances at the age of 15 and then stops when they are 23, they have the physical age of a 23-year-old while having the emotional skills of a 15-year-old.
 Clients need to develop new and healthy coping skills to deal with emotions that were suppressed during active addiction.
 This group’s curriculum teaches clients the necessary tools to handle their emotions in order to sustain a life of sobriety and mental stability.
 This group utilizes workbooks which address negative thinking patterns and distorted emotions.
 The ultimate goal of this group is to teach clients how to monitor and self-regulate their emotions.

 Self Esteem Group

-At one point during their substance using days or in early recovery, most individuals have said something like “I’m a loser” or “I’m an eating” or “Life sucks” or “I’m a piece of crap.”
+At one point during their substance using days or in early recovery, most individuals have said something like “I’m a loser” or “I’m an idiot” or “Life sucks” or “I’m a piece of crap.”
 These are verbal phrases that one often repeats and creates a negative but self-fulfilling mindset.
 This group helps clients identify their negative thought and verbal patterns.
 To develop self-esteem, one needs to do esteemable things consistently for a long period of time.
 This group helps them begin that process.

 Seeking Safety Group

 This is a manualized group based on a treatment curriculum for clients with a history of abuse and/or trauma.
 It is unique in that it doesn’t require clients to narrate their trauma, which often upsets both them and other group members.
-To learn more about it, go to the Seeking Safety website here.

 Manipulating Behaviors Group